hmito/FasTool/README.md

 # FasTool
 ## Aim
-One common file format for the genetic sequence data is fasta format.
+One of common file formats for the genetic sequence data is fasta format.
-The aim of this project is to provide very simple python programs which are helpful for managing fasta files.
+The aim of this project is to provide simple python programs which are helpful for managing fasta files.

 ## How to use
 You can use the following files just by launching by python with some run-time arguments.